bigfatpanda-training/pandas-practical-python-primer/dragon-scrolls/level-0/system-setup.md

 4. Pick a location where you want to clone your fork of the class repo.
     > ![information](../images/information.png) If you are fairly new to using
     > a terminal, I suggest that you put it in the directory that the terminal
-    > window places you in.
+    > window places you in on Mac/Linux machines or at the root `C:` directory
+    > on Windows.
     >
     > This will make it easier to remember when you put things in later classes.
     > Either way, make sure you **write down when you decided to clone the repo.**